 As part of its mission, The Joint Commission is committed to improving health care safety for the public, in collaboration with other stakeholders, by evaluating health care organizations and inspiring them to excel in providing safe and effective care of the highest quality and value.
 The Joint Commission demonstrates its commitment to patient safety through numerous efforts.

-Standards: A majority of Joint Commission standards are directly related to safety, addressing such issues as medication use, infection control, surgery and anesthesia, transfusions, restraint and seclusion, staffing and staff competence, fire safety, medical equipment, emergency management, and security.
-The standards also include requirements for preventing accidental harm; responding to patient safety events; and the organization’s responsibility to tell patients about the outcomes of their care.
-In October 2014, The Joint Commission introduced a new Patient Safety Systems chapter of the hospital manual.
-This chapter describes how hospital leaders can use existing requirements to achieve improved quality of care and patient safety, and the importance of an integrated patient-centered system to achieve these goals.
-There are no new standards in this chapter; the standards will be scored in their respective chapters.
-By putting all the related standards into one chapter, hospital leaders now have a road map for implementing a fully integrated patient safety system in which staff and leaders work together to eliminate complacency, promote collective mindfulness, treat each other with respect and compassion, and learn from patient safety events.
-Effective January 1, 2015, the chapter:
+Standards: A majority of Joint Commission standards are related to safety, addressing medication use, infection control, surgery and anesthesia, transfusions, restraint and seclusion, staff competence, fire safety, medical equipment, emergency management, and security.
+The standards also include requirements for preventing accidental harm; responding to patient safety events; and telling patients about the outcomes of their care.
+The hospital manual now includes a Patient Safety Systems chapter that describes how leaders can use existing requirements to achieve improved quality of care and patient safety, and the importance of an integrated patient-centered system to achieve these goals.
+The chapter can serve as a road map for implementing a fully integrated patient safety system in which staff and leaders work together to eliminate complacency, promote collective mindfulness, treat each other with respect and compassion, and learn from patient safety events.

 Sentinel Event Policy: Implemented in 1996, The Joint Commission’s Sentinel Event Policy was revised in 2014 to incorporate contemporary patient safety concepts and clarify Joint Commission processes.
-The changes include the use of more current terminology, such as defining a category of events called “patient safety events” of which a sentinel event is one type, and using “sentinel event” to refer only to events in which death or serious harm occurred.
-Additionally, the revised policy refers to “comprehensive systematic analysis” and refers to root cause analysis as being the most common example.
-Any time a sentinel event occurs, the health care organization is still expected to conduct thorough and credible comprehensive systematic analyses (for example, root cause analyses), make improvements to reduce risk, and monitor the effectiveness of those improvements.
+Any time a sentinel event occurs, the health care organization is expected to conduct thorough and credible comprehensive systematic analyses (for example, root cause analyses), make improvements to reduce risk, and monitor the effectiveness of those improvements.
 The analyses are expected to drill down to underlying organization systems and processes that can be altered to reduce the likelihood of a failure in the future and to protect patients from harm when a failure does occur.
 Accredited organizations are strongly encouraged, but not required, to report sentinel events to The Joint Commission.
 Organizations benefit from self-reporting in the following ways:

 Reporting also enables “lessons learned” from the event to be added to The Joint Commission’s Sentinel Event database, contributing to the general knowledge about sentinel events and to risk reduction of such events.
 For more information, call the Sentinel Event Hotline, 630-792-3700.